akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 They walked a few steps in silence.
 Then the Queen stopped.

 “I’ve been Queen long enough to know that look,” Matilda said.
 “It’s the look of someone who’s just discovered what people say when they think you can’t hear.”
-She leaned back.
+She leant back.
 “What did they say?”

 After a long moment: “That he’ll tire of me.
 That when Brittany offers again, he’ll choose that instead.
 That I’m a goose girl playing at being someone else.”